 Top 7 Overall HR Metrics

-These are the top overall, and perhaps even classic, HR metrics that companies use to evaluate HRs performance and how your hiring is going overall.
-Some of the metrics here are cost related but listed here because of their classic nature:
+These are the top overall, and perhaps even classic, HR metrics that companies use to evaluate HRs performance, especially if your HR is outsourced.
+They help you evaluate how HR is doing with hiring and employee engagement.
+Some of the metrics here are cost-related but listed here because of their classic nature:

 Metric 1: Overall employee turnover